 For more on this topic, including dealing with various forwarding scenarios, see Regnumator, Mailboxes and Email Aliases.

 While these are uncommon, Regnumator does allow for them – a good example is a B&B, since any Barony can have just one, or both.
 So if you’re setting up a genuine job-share – not one where someone takes point and the other is their deputy – just create multiple warrants for the same office and proceed as normal.
 You may want to use the Local Office name field to designate each person as “Co-Chatelaine”, or whatever.

 One detail that may arise from job-sharing is that if they are not using a standard Lochac mailbox, you might want to provide two forwarding addresses for the public email address.
 This should be rare, so please avoid if possible, e.g. by asking one person to be the main communicator for the role.
 But if it’s essential, enter two addresses in the Forwarding email address field separated by a semicolon, like this example: email@example.com;firstname.lastname@example.org

-In rare cases – most commonly some deputy positions – the role may not be constrained by the usual two-year warrant term and you won’t want to define an end date.
+In rare cases – most commonly B&Bs, some deputy positions and offices you want to list as vacant – the role may not be constrained by the usual two-year warrant term and you won’t want to define an end date.
 To create a non-expiring warrant, just use the Del key in each of the three parts of the end date field, which means it will end up displaying “dd-mm-yyyy”.
 That can be submitted.

 Acting or “expired” Roles